Code205/Code205.github.io/README.md

 To view the website, simply navigate to [Code205.github.io](https://Code205.github.io) in your web browser.

 Contact
-If you have any questions, suggestions, or would like to get in touch, please feel free to reach out to me via email at caeckard@outl**k.com
+If you have any questions, suggestions, or would like to get in touch, please feel free to reach out

 Thank you for visiting!